snowplow/snowplowanalytics.com/_posts/2018-02-01-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 <h3>Pseudonymization</h3>

-To help Snowplow users meet their obligations under GDPR, in this release we are providing a *pseudonymization* facility, implemented as a Snowplow pipeline enrichment.
+To help you meet your obligations under GDPR, in this release we are providing a *pseudonymization* facility, implemented as a Snowplow pipeline enrichment.
 This is only the first of many features planned to help Snowplow users meet their obligations under GDPR.
 Pseudonymization essentially means that a datum which can uniquely identify an individual, or betray sensitive information about that individual, is substituted by an alias.

 Concretely, the Snowplow operator is able to configure any and all of the fields whose values they wish to have hashed by Snowplow.
 Through hashing all the PII fields found within Snowplow events, you can minimize the risk of identification of a data subject - an important step towards meeting your obligations as data handlers.